niinavi/Jarjestelmaprojekti/documents/final_report.md

 ## Conclusions

 We successfully installed the test environment and collected and analyzed data with ELK-Stack.
 We have only scratched the surface of centralized logging management and there’s plenty of things to learn with each components.
-We learnt the basics of ELK-Stack system, the installation and the basic use of them.
+We learnt the basics of ELK-Stack components, the installation, configuration and usage.
+We learnt to use SaltStack and shell scripting and Git version controlling with the project.

-Did we learn something else?

-We could developed our project further creating a publicly visible website and collect data from it.
+We could develop our project further creating a publicly visible website and collect data from it.
 Then we could get a lot of on time data for example, ip location etc. We could create multiple pipelines and learn how they work and use and familiarize ourselves with different filter plugins.

-What we think about ELK?
+We can continue to learn how ELK-Stack can benefit companies and understand the possible challenges.

 # Sources